HenrikHaalandDev/Bedriftsnettverk_VG2/README.md

 ## 1. Plan
-- The plan is to make a infrastructure for a small business enterprise, with similar functionality with other companies such as ``Stiftelsen Pilar``.
+- The plan is to make an infrastructure for a small business enterprise, with similar functionality with other companies such as ``Stiftelsen Pilar``.

 ## 2. Before preparation
-- The main task is to create the infrastrucutre using only virtual machines (VMs).
-The reasoning why I want to start with VMs and not pysical machines (PMs) is that VMs are way safer in the way that if something goes sideways, I can just rollback to my last *"checkpoint"* and VMs are supposed to also be better for the goal achievement *(måloppnåelsen)*.
-On pysical machines its way harder to revert back befor I did the change, sometimes its not even possible to revert back from a big change.
+- The main task is to create the infrastructure using only virtual machines (VMs).
+The reasoning why I want to start with VMs and not physical machines (PMs) is that VMs are way safer in the way that if something goes sideways, I can just rollback to my last *"checkpoint"* and VMs are supposed to also be better for the goal achievement *(måloppnåelsen)*.
+On pysical machines it is way harder to revert back before I did the change, sometimes it's not even possible to revert back from a big change.